rujukan/my-base/pages/development/practices/pull-request.md

 Proposing changes through pull request / merge request.

-## Keep The Changes Miniscule as Possible
+## Atomic Commits

-Change one thing / context at a time.
+Keep the changes miniscule as possible, change one thing / context at a time.
 This ensure:

 1. The changes is easily reverted when needed and won't add any complexities.
 2. Ease / speed up the review process as the changes is small and scoped down.
 Reviewers will also feel more confident to approve smaller and scoped changes rather than big/huge and multiple changes at a time.
+3. Put clear and concise commit message as the changes are specific.

 ## Include Related Attachments / References